-Failure to implement any or all aspects of the Anti-Bribery Policy and associated rules will be considered an automatic breach of this Anti-Bribery Policy.
+Failure to implement any or all aspects of the Anti-bribery Policy will be considered an automatic breach of this Anti-bribery Policy.

-A Register of Interests will be kept by members of the Organisation and our business associates.
-The Gardiner & Theobald Register of Interests will be available for review by the Governing Body at any time, and the same Governing Body reserves the right to require access to the Register of Interests maintained by a business associate.
+A Register of Interests (ROI) will be kept by members of the organisation and our business associates.
+The G&T ROI will be available for review by the Governing Body at any time, and the same Governing Body reserves the right to require access to the ROI maintained by a business associate.

-Gardiner & Theobald reserves the right to investigate any action by members of the Organisation and our business associates.
-Gardiner & Theobald also reserves the right to implement any sanction considered appropriate if, following investigation, Gardiner & Theobald considers the Anti-Bribery Policy (or its associated rules and procedures) to have been breached.
+G&T reserves the right to investigate any action by members of the organisation and our business associates.
+G&T also reserves the right to implement any sanction considered appropriate if, following investigation, G&T considers the Anti-bribery Policy (or its associated rules and procedures) to have been breached.

-These sanctions could include, but are not limited to, termination of contracts of employment and/or the members agreement of any Gardiner & Theobald LLP Member, and/or contracts with business associates.
+These sanctions could include, but are not limited to, termination of contracts of employment and/or the members agreement of any G&T Member, and/or contracts with business associates.

-Gardiner & Theobald reserves the right to keep confidential the outcome of any and all audits undertaken under the auspices of its Anti-Bribery Policy, including any sanctions that may have been applied.
-This confidentiality will be maintained unless authorised by the Governing Body, or, if directed by any authority with properly constituted legal jurisdiction.
+G&T reserves the right to keep confidential the outcome of any audits undertaken under the auspices of its Anti-bribery Policy, including any sanctions that may have been applied.
+This confidentiality will be maintained unless authorised by the Governing Body, or if directed by any authority with properly constituted legal jurisdiction.

+13.3.
 Improvement of the Anti-Bribery Policy

-All proposed changes and/or improvements to our anti-bribery policy and related business rules shall be assessed by the Compliance Manager prior to their introduction, and, if appropriate, by the Governing Body, to ensure that they do not reduce the effectiveness of the anti-bribery rules.
+All proposed changes and/or improvements to our Anti-bribery Policy shall, prior to their introduction, be assessed by the Group Legal Partner and Head of Ethics & Compliance and, if appropriate, by the Governing Body, to ensure that they do not reduce the effectiveness of the anti-bribery rules.